 Do you have a bachelor’s degree, but you want to explore the legal field?
 Do you enjoy researching different legal topics?

-This Paralegal Studies Program awards a post-baccalaureate certificate that is approved by the American Bar Association (ABA).
+This Paralegal Studies curriculum awards a post-baccalaureate certificate that is approved by the American Bar Association (ABA).

 After earning your certificate, you’ll be ready to work as an assistant in law libraries or a paralegal in private, corporate and governmental law practices and title insurance companies.